Venkateswara Temple, Tirumala: Vakulamatha Sannidhi

 Vakulamatha is the mother of Venkateswara.
 There is statue dedicated to her in the main temple just ahead of Varadaraja shrine.
 The deity is in sitting posture.
 As per legend, she supervises the preparation of food that is to be offered to her son.
 For this reason a hole is made to the wall which separates Vakulamatha sannidhi and Srivari potu(Kitchen).

 Kubera Sannidi

 There is a sub-shrine dedicated to Kubera within the Vimanapradakshina.
 The deity lies to the right side of Garbhagriha and faces south towards preciding deity.

 Ramanuja Shrine

 The Shrine of Sri Ramanuja is located adjacent to the northern corridor of the Vimana Pradakshinam.
 It is also known as the Bhashyakara Sannidhi.
-The shrine was built around in the 13th century A.D.
+The shrine was built around in the 13th century CE.

 Notable devotees

 Ramanuja (1017–1137) the most important Acharya of Sri Vaishnavism. was responsible for managing the worshipping procedures and other affairs of the Venkateswara temple.
 He is credited for gifting the holy conch and the discus, the weapons of Vishnu during his visit.
 So he is considered as 'Acharya'(Guru or teacher) to the himself.
 He established the Pedda Jeeyar Matam.
-He has a sannidhi(shrine) inside the temple which was built by Sri AnanthALwAn.
+He has a sannidhi(shrine) inside the temple which was built by Sri Ananthalwan.